kartikwar/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming Assistant Professor in the Marketing & Behavioural Science Division at The University of British Columbia.
-My research focuses on consumer judgments and decisions in real-world settings, especially within the digital environment.
-My doctoral dissertation explored numerical cognition in contexts such as ratings and time perception.
+I am an Assistant Professor in the Marketing & Behavioural Science Division at The University of British Columbia.
+My research focuses on consumer judgments and decisions in real-world settings.
+My doctoral dissertation explored numerical cognition in contexts such as consumer ratings and time perception.

 Before transitioning to academia, I was a founding team member of OYO Rooms, an e-commerce startup that has evolved into a leading global hospitality chain.
 I also have experience as an Intellectual Property Law Consultant for US law firms.